DigitalPainting/DigitalPainting/README.md

 All icons provided in this asset are available from [openclipart.org](https://openclipart.org) under a public domain license and can therefore be used without restriction.

+Flying Pathfinding is under and MIT license and was originally pulled from [Simeonradivoev](https://github.com/simeonradivoev/Flying-Pathfinding).
+I've made some changes and am pushing them upstream, but there is a chance that they won't be included in the upstream project.
+My [fork](https://github.com/rgardler/Flying-Pathfinding) is available and contains a standalone version with all the changes found in the digital painting repository.